 About The Common Wheel Meet Our Team

-Adriana has been a part of The Common Wheel since it’s very first Marketing Committee.
+Adriana has been a part of The Common Wheel since its very first Marketing Committee.
 She joined the board in 2015 specializing in community outreach and development.
 In 2017, she joined the staff as the Director of Outreach and Resources.
 In 2019 she left TCW for a short stint in the for-profit world.
 Adriana realized that bikes are where her heart is and found her way back to The Common Wheel.
 In 2021, Adriana was selected as a Baldwin Leadership Fellow to explore bicycle advocacy throughout the USA.
 Her passion and focus are increasing accessibility and connectivity to make biking a reality for anyone and everyone.